nlm-irp-jianglab/steroid-reductase-bioinfo/README.md

 1. Reference sequence name
 2. Reference sequence length (in bp)
 3. Number of reads mapped to this reference
-4. Number of reads *unmapped* but whose mate maps to this reference
+4. Number of reads unmapped but whose mate maps to this reference

 ## Reproducibility
-All SRR Accession numbers for the 1549 metagenomic samples used in the read mapping are listed in Supplementary Table 3.
+All SRR Accession numbers for the 1549 metagenomic samples required for reproducing the read mapping analysis in the paper are listed in Supplementary Table 3.